 Beyond the atmosphere, what truly elevates this book above and beyond any other comic (before or since) is how Moore uses the superhero archetype to explore some extremely deep concepts, from media manipulation to obsession to the use of violence in the name of the “greater good.”
 The characters are complex, (no clear “good” or “evil,”) and most of them are deeply emotionally flawed.
 A character like Rorschach is sociopathic in his violent methods, but driven by an extreme dedication to justice and exposing the truth.
 Dozens of characters, even those who are peripheral to the main storyline, are explored throughout the book, like newsstand vendors and delivery drivers and security guards, so when horrible things happen to these usually cardboard characters, the tragic occurrences actually have meaning.
 Imagine that!
 A comic with emotional depth!

 I should also mention that the story is extremely violent, nor is it very P.C. by today’s standards (reflecting the mid-80s culture in which it was written), and the story may actually be a bit TOO dark for many readers.
 Moore pulls no punches.
 Gibbons illustrates some scenes that are so gruesome they can turn a reader’s stomach.
 There is certainly a sense of existential angst so oppressive in this book that it should probably be classified as a horror story, as opposed to a superhero comic.
 HOWEVER, it is also absolutely brilliant.
-I’ve read this book three times now, and I caught nuances and details that I missed the first two times.
+I’ve read this book three times now, and I caught nuances and details this time that I missed on the first two read-throughs.
 (I’m certain that I’ll catch even more the NEXT time I read it.)
-The tension that this book creates is remarkable, and the tale, which mixes horror, political satire, time travel, murder mystery, nuclear armageddon, and superhero stories, all spread over five or six different sub-plots, comes together in a shocking and darkly satisfying climax (though I have to admit that the ending is not the happiest I’ve ever read.)
+The tension that this book creates is remarkable, and the tale, which mixes horror, political satire, time travel, murder mystery, nuclear armageddon, and superhero stories—all spread over five or six different sub-plots, comes together in a shocking and darkly satisfying climax (though I have to admit that the ending is not the happiest I’ve ever read.)
 Alan Moore, in an interview in 2009, said that if someone was only going to read ONE story by him, that Watchmen would be the one he would recommend.
 I concur.
 It’s dense and dark and disturbing, but so well done that I can’t think of any other book so complex yet so complete.
 It’s definitely one for the ages…

 —Richard F. Yates